aaalexandriaaa/chrominia/README.md

 # About Chrominia
 Chrominia was conceived as a miniature project tracker for people who build and paint miniatures figures for tabletop games, such as tabletop war games (e.g., WarHammer), tabletop RPGS (e.g., Dungeons & Dragons), and board games (e.g., Scythe).

+By tracking supplies, uploading photos of their models, and keeping that information housed in a project, users can quickly see what kind of progress they've made.
+Users can also keep their supplies list up-to-date by using the wishlist functionality, and never leave a hobby shop without buying everything they need for their project.

 Chrominia was built in Unit 3 of our Software Engineering Immersive at General Assembly.
 Unit 3 was primarily focused on learning React and its role in a MERN-stack application.
 An additional requirement was implementing token-based authentication.
 <br/><br/>
 # Getting Started